Why Is My Cat Throwing Up?

 Of course, if your pet is ill and you don’t know these specific details yet, that’s OK.
 The most important thing is to seek care so your cat can start feeling better as soon as possible.

-- Eating something they shouldn’t have (such as spoiled food or food from the garbage).
+- Eating something they shouldn’t have (such as spoiled food, food from the garbage, or a foreign body).

 - Food allergies and food sensitivities.